desaibh/NYC-Restaurant-Sanitation/README.md

-# PROJECT 2 - NYC Restaurant Health Grades
+# PROJECT - NYC Restaurant Health Grades

 ## PROJECT MVP
-Build a restaurant health grades application that allows users to login/register and submit comments about an experience that they had at the restaurant.
+Build a restaurant health grades application that allows users to login/register and store comments about an experience that they had at a New York City restaurant.

 ## TECHNOLOGIES
 * React